corsairmarks/combined_silfae_revisited/mod/README.md

     * Update special Dimensional Tearing technology to be unavailable for non-Horrorworm empires
     * Do not show the special Hollow Form ship in the previewer for non-Horrorworm empires
 * 3.0.1 Don't break the base game diplomacy rooms - fix is to name the new file to load _before_ the built-in file
+* 3.0.2 Minor tweaks
-* 3.0.2 Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
+    * Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
+    * No longer ignore portrait duplication for the pre-scripted empire

 ## Source Code